Taufiq Qureshi

-Taufiq Qureshi (born 1962) is an Indian classical musician.
-He is a percussionist and a composer.
+Ustad Taufiq Qureshi (born 1962) is an Indian classical musician.
+He is a percussionist and composer.

 Early life

-Born in Mumbai, to the tabla player, Alla Rakha.
-His eldest brother is a tabla player, Zakir Hussain.
+Born in Mumbai to the tabla player Alla Rakha.
+His eldest brother was a legendary tabla player, Zakir Hussain.
 He received guidance from Ghatam Vidhwan, Pandit Vikku Vinayakram.

 Career

-Qureshi started his career, when he was still in his 20s.
-His stint with live performances began with the creation of his own world music band, ‘Surya’ way back in 1986-87.
+Qureshi started his career when he was still in his 20s.
+His stint with live performances began with the creation of his own world music band, ‘Surya’, way back in 1986-87.
 He has been featured as a performing artiste on the 2009 Grammy Award-winning album Global Drum Project, Remember Shakti, Masters of Percussion and Summit.
 He collaborates with various classical artists for fusion concerts.

 A dedicated self-learner, Qureshi soon discovered his greatest asset; ‘a feel for the world of sound with all its intricate nuances’.
 This quality makes him one of the most sought after rhythm-programmers, arranger-composers and percussionists in the world of studio recordings (film background scores, TV serials, ad-jingles, albums, etc.).

-He plays a variety of percussion instruments like djembe, duff, bongos, batajon.
-He is the first artiste to have developed a unique rhythmic language to adapt the tabla syllables on the African drum called Djembe.
+He plays a variety of percussion instruments like djembe, duff, bongos, and batajon.
+He is the first artist to have developed a unique rhythmic language to adapt the tabla syllables on the African drum called Djembe.

 Qureshi’s trademark style incorporates body and vocal percussions to create unique rhythmic motifs spanning across cultures.

-Recently Qureshi has been honored by Sandeep Marwah with the life membership of International Film And Television Club of Asian Academy of Film & Television at Marwah Studio, Noida Film City.
+Recently Qureshi has been honored by Sandeep Marwah with the life membership of the International Film And Television Club of Asian Academy of Film & Television at Marwah Studio, Noida Film City.

 He has been teaching students for over a decade.